Vocational education and training courses (VET)

 An essential component of each course is the industry specific workplacement.
 Each student is required to spend 35 hours each year in a relevant workplace.
 This is coordinated by an agency external to the school, but with strong school and student collaboration.

 VET courses offer students an excellent opportunity to explore these industry areas and gain accreditation and experience at the same time.
-Students can also access other courses including Retail, Beauty, Hairdressing, Animal Studies and Automotive through links with Inverell TAFE and Distance Education.
+Students can also access other courses including Childcare, Retail, Beauty, Hairdressing, Animal Studies and Automotive through links with Inverell TAFE and Distance Education.
 Macintyre High School also has many students who combine these VET courses with school-based apprenticeships and traineeships, improving their work opportunities and skillset.

 Our school also enjoys repeated success at the NSW State Training Awards with past students being named as Regional and NSW State winners, as well as earning Australian Vocational Education & Training awards.